Skip to content

 • Records and logbooks are up to date

-Knowing what the examiner will look for helps you prepare in advance.
+Knowing what the examiner will look for during the LEV thorough examination helps you prepare in advance.

 Step 1 - Gather Your Documentation

-Having the right information ready will speed up the process and ensure accuracy.
+Having the right information ready for the LEV thorough examination will speed up the process and ensure accuracy.

 How to prepare: